pal1000/mesa-dist-win/buildscript/readme.md

 - architecture for which you want to build mesa - type "y" for x64, otherwise x86 is selected;
 - if Python launcher is available a list of Python installations is displayed.
 If you pick a Python 3.x installation, or your main Python installation is version 3.x, in normal mode you can only build LLVM as it supports both Python 2.7 and 3.x, but if the script is running with the experimental `/enablemeson` command line switch a build of Mesa3D with Meson is attempted;
 - if you want to update/install required python modules (setuptools, pip, pywin32, scons, meson, mako and MarkupSafe);
+- if you want to throttle builds to a specific number of hyperthreads (it does not apply to incremental linker however, Scons is using it a lot when building swr driver);
 - if you want to build LLVM.
 You only need to do it once for each architecture you target, also it is no longer mandatory if you are not interested in llvmpipe, swr or JIT speed-ups;
 - if building LLVM it asks if you want to build with Ninja build system instead of Msbuild if Ninja is in PATH;
 - if Git is installed and Mesa code is missing it asks if you want to download Mesa code using Git and build;